neuralnexus/pi-bci/README.md

 ![image](https://user-images.githubusercontent.com/9088829/192192970-a89ca12e-e627-48a5-bffa-85387f06fcc9.png)

 All pins that have “GPIO” in the name can be programmed in the os.
 Use these with the ground and voltage pins to implement the designs.

+These are currently a bit annoying to get ahold of at the true cost price of $15: https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/